-There are two levels of leadership in the illumos project: Members of the Developer Council, and the Advocates.
+There are two levels of leadership in the illumos project: Members of the Developer Council, and the Core Team.

 |Garrett D'Amore||RackTop Systems|

-Advocates make up the illumos core team.
-They have the ultimate say in what code is accepted for integration, and their most important job is to ensure quality and stability for all illumos users.
-Advocates also take responsibility for the provision of project infrastructure, including tools for code review, mailing lists, and other forms of collaboration.
+The illumos core team has the ultimate say in what code is accepted for integration, and their most important job is to ensure quality and stability for all illumos users.
+Core team members also take responsibility for the provision of project infrastructure, including tools for code review, mailing lists, and other forms of collaboration.

 |Dan McDonald||danmcd||MNX Cloud||Cryptography, Networking|